Bhopal Gas Leak 1984: Causes, Impact, and Post-Disaster Measures

 • Underground Water Pollution: Studies revealed that the sources of water around the factory were deemed unfit for consumption and many handpumps were sealed.

-• Food Scarcity: People living in the proximity of the factory had to discard all food sources for the fear of contamination.
+• Food Scarcity: People living in the proximity of the factory had to discard all food sources for fear of contamination.

 • Claim Settling: The government passed the Bhopal Gas Leak Disaster (Processing of Claims) Act in 1985, giving certain powers to the Indian government for settling claims.